BrandonKi/BrandonKi.github.io/.src/blog/cc_arb.md

 In this case, my appetite for risk is extremely low, especially since there are some solid risk-free investment options available.
 I've decided to go with [3 Month Treasury Bills](https://www.investopedia.com/terms/t/treasurybill.asp).[^1]

-To somplifiy calcuations, I'll be assuming a flat %5.1 annual return over 15 months(April 2023 to July 2024).
+To simplifiy calcuations, I'll be assuming a flat \\(5.1\\%\\) annual return over 15 months(April 2023 to July 2024).
 Realistically, it's slightly higher, but it won't signifcantly affect the outcome.

 ![3 Month T Bill Rate](TBillRate.png)